WANTED:

 Partner (or friends) welcome with advance notice.

-During the day of arrival, while Bullet crew meet, guests will have the opportunity of joining a shoot near the castle
+During the day of arrival, while ORCA 3 crew meet, guests will have the opportunity of joining a shoot near the castle

 The annual O.R.C.A members meeting and dinner will be held at the same venue in coming years.

-The Castle was chosen primarily for its beauty, outstanding seafood and O.R.C.A founder’s personal and family history, which intertwine with the luxury estate.
-Built in 1837, the castle is a stunning example of scottish baronial architecture, surrounded by 60 acres of spectacular woodland and gardens, on the shores of Loch Fyne.
-Coincidentally, our founder’s first Atlantic crossing under sail was aboard the 27 foot Gaff Ketch Abherlain (13 feet shorter than Bullet), built in 1930 at Dickes boatyard in Tarbert.
+The Castle was chosen primarily for its beauty, outstanding seafood and O.R.C.A founder’s personal and family history, which intertwines with the luxury estate.
+Built in 1837, the castle is a stunning example of Scottish Baronial architecture, surrounded by 60 acres of spectacular woodland and gardens, on the shores of Loch Fyne.
+Coincidentally, our founder’s first Atlantic crossing under sail was aboard the 27 foot Gaff Ketch Abherlain (33 feet shorter than ORCA 3), built in 1930 at Dickes boatyard in Tarbert.